 - If the person has not reached the outside safety line:

 - Pass them a paddle to hold on to and bring them closer to the raft

 - Throw them the throw bag and pull them back to the raft.

 Master the T-grip

 The reason the T-grip is so important is that it prevents the paddle from slipping out of your hands and hitting yourself – or your rafting mates – in the head and chest.
 The T-grip is the end part of the paddle that looks like a “T” and is made of hard plastic.
 Your guides will demonstrate the T-Grip at the beginning of your rafting trip, however essentially, one hand should always be at the base of the paddle on the shaft, and the other should always be over the T-grip.
-This helps ensure you maintain control of the paddle, as well as cushion any blows to yourself or your rafting mates if something should happen.
+This helps ensure you maintain control of the paddle and cushion any blows to yourself or your rafting mates should something happen.

 Paddle!
 Paddle harder!

 While it may seem as though the current of the river will get you through the rapids, it is the paddling done by the rafters that ensure we navigate each rapid effectively.
 When our guides call “paddle”, he or she means it!
 Many maneuvers past submerged boulders or rocks require a full crew of paddlers to raft around them.
 That requires paying attention to the paddle strokes, as called out by your guides.

 Our guides are experienced wilderness and rafting guides who have years of experience on the river.
 Regardless of whether you have been white water rafting before, it’s important that you pay attention to our guides when they give out commands.
 Our guides will tell you everything you need to know while on the river; from what to wear, where to swim, what to avoid and, of course, when to paddle.
 Their instructions when rafting is simple, basic and easy to follow, like lean left, lean right, paddle, stop paddling, these commands help dictate the direction, speed and weight balance of your raft.